eoscanada/eosc/README.md

 order to sign transactions, making it more complex to use. `eosc` brings `keosd` and `cleos` together in a swiss-knify package.

-ERRATA: Previouly, you could read `It uses sha512 key derivation, which is faster to brute force, the Argon2 key derivation is stronger and would take an attacker a *lot* more efforts to bruteforce.`.
+ERRATA: Previously, you could read `It uses sha512 key derivation, which is faster to brute force, the Argon2 key derivation is stronger and would take an attacker a *lot* more efforts to bruteforce.`.
 It was incorrect as `cleos` generates a big random password for you which